Recent Highlighted Publications

 Machine learning Majorana nanowire disorder landscape

-Jacob R. Taylor, Jay D. Sau, Sankar Das Sarma
+Jacob R. Taylor, Jay D. Sau, and Sankar Das Sarma

 Assessing quantum dot SWAP gate fidelity using tensor network methods